MikeMpapa/CNNs-Speech-Music-Discrimination/README.md

 * **CNN Training**
   1. Provide Network Architecture file ([_SpeechMusic\_RGB.prototxt_](https://github.com/MikeMpapa/CNNs-Speech-Music-Discrimination/blob/master/SpeechMusic_RGB.prototxt) ).
      You can use any other CNN architecture of your choice.
 This one is the proposed architecture as described in the paper.
-  2. Split you data into train and test as shown in figure bellow:
+  2. Split you data into train and test as shown in Fig1:

   <img src="https://github.com/MikeMpapa/CNNs-Speech-Music-Discrimination/blob/master/train-test.PNG" width="500" height="300">
+   <figcaption>Fig1. - Data Structure</figcaption>

     _*Train/Test and Classes represent directories whereas Samples represent files_

-    _**Data should be pseudo-colored RGB spectrogram images of size 227x227 as shown bellow_
+    _**Data should be pseudo-colored RGB spectrogram images of size 227x227 as shown in Fig2_
   <img src="https://github.com/MikeMpapa/CNNs-Speech-Music-Discrimination/blob/master/sampleIMg.png" width="227" height="227">
+  <figcaption>Fig2. - Sample Spectrogram</figcaption>

 ##Code Example
 --how to run and outputs